-- 2.1 The purpose of this Statement of Community Involvement (SCI) is to define how we will engage with the community in the delivery of our planning functions.
+- 2.1 The purpose of this Statement of Community Involvement (SCI) is to define how the Council's Planning department will engage with the community in the delivery of our Planning functions.
 It is set within the context of the Council's Corporate Plan and meets the requirements of the Planning Act (Northern Ireland) 2011, the Planning (Local Development Plan) Regulations (NI) 2015 and the Planning (Statement of Community Involvement) Regulations (Northern Ireland) 2015.
-Council's planning powers include: - Preparing a Local Development Plan (LDP) which will set out what the Council area should look like and how land should be used and developed in the future; - Receiving and making decisions on the majority of planning applications; and - Investigating alleged breaches of planning control and determining what enforcement action should be taken. - Designations, variations or cancellations of Conservation Areas - Carry out work on the Designation of Simplified Planning Zones - 2.2 This SCI describes how and when we intend to involve the community in the production of the LDP, in the determination of planning applications, in planning enforcement, and in other planning matters. - 2.3 This SCI is not intended to be a source of definitive legal advice.
+The Council's Planning powers include: - Preparing a Local Development Plan (LDP) which will set out what the Council area should look like and how land should be used and developed in the future; - Receiving and making decisions on the majority of Planning applications; and - Investigating alleged breaches of Planning control and determining what enforcement action should be taken. - Designations, variations or cancellations of Conservation Areas - Carry out work on the Designation of Simplified Planning Zones - 2.2 This SCI describes how and when we intend to involve the community in the production of the LDP, in the determination of Planning applications, in Planning enforcement, and in other Planning matters.
+The SCI was initially published in July 2016 and a Revised SCI was published in May 2018, so this is the Council's 3rd version of its SCI (October 2021). - 2.3 This SCI is not intended to be a source of definitive legal advice.
 Reference should be made to the actual legislation referred to in this statement and if any discrepancy existing the provision of the legislation will prevail.